 The works along Erica Avenue, between Boronia Road and Chandler Road, will also enhance pedestrian and cyclist accessibility, including better connections to the Boronia Train Station.
 The resulting improved streetscape will create a more vibrant and pleasant public realm, providing opportunities for outdoor dining and other daytime and evening activities and in turn, improving visitation and pride of place.

-The Suburban Revitalisation Program is providing $1,000,000 in funding for both stages of works, anticipated to be completed between late 2022 and early 2023.
+The Suburban Revitalisation program is providing $1,000,000 in funding for both stages of works, which is anticipated to be completed in late 2023.
 The project is being delivered in partnership with Knox City Council.

-The Suburban Revitalisation program is providing $150,000 in funding for the project and it's anticipated to be completed in late 2022.
-The project is being delivered in partnership with Knox City Council.
+The Suburban Revitalisation program provided $150,000 in funding for the project, which has now been completed.
+The project was delivered in partnership with Knox City Council.

 The project will deliver beautification works and amenity improvements to Lupton Way, including a parklet, solar lighting, potential public art opportunities, painted surface treatments and improved integration with 255 and 257 Dorset Road.

-The Suburban Revitalisation program is providing $250,000 in funding for the project which is being delivered in partnership with Knox City Council in late 2022.
+The Suburban Revitalisation program provided $250,000 in funding for the project, which has now been completed.
+The project was delivered in partnership with Knox City Council.

-The project will introduce creative elements and upgrade the pedestrian laneways and arcades that connect the key village retail precincts in Boronia based on the outcomes of an audit and engagement with the local community.
+The project introduced creative elements and upgraded the pedestrian laneways and arcades that connect the key village retail precincts in Boronia based on the outcomes of an audit and engagement with the local community.

 Benefits include enhanced pedestrian connectivity, improved perceptions of safety, business activation and increased footfall and increased engagement with local stakeholders in renewal activities in Boronia.

-The Suburban Revitalisation program is providing $150,000 in funding for the project and it's anticipated to be completed in late 2022.
-The project is being delivered in partnership with Knox City Council.
+The Suburban Revitalisation program provided $150,000 in funding for the project, which has now been completed.
+The project was delivered in partnership with Knox City Council.

 500 energy inefficient lights will be upgraded to LED lights on major roads in Boronia, including the main roads within the commercial core and activity centre.
 This will address local concerns of poor amenity and perceptions of safety after dark, which was cited in the draft Boronia Renewal Strategy.

-The Suburban Revitalisation program is providing $100,000 in funding for the project and it's anticipated to be completed late 2022.
-The project is being delivered in partnership with Knox City Council.
+The Suburban Revitalisation program provided $100,000 in funding for the project, which has now been completed.
+The project was delivered in partnership with Knox City Council.

-The Suburban Revitalisation Program is providing $140,000 in funding for the project and it’s anticipated to be completed late 2022.
-The project is being delivered in partnership with the Eastern Community Legal Centre and local partner organisations.
+The Suburban Revitalisation program provided $140,000 in funding for the project, which has now been completed.
+The project was delivered in partnership with the Eastern Community Legal Centre and local partner organisations.

-The program will support disadvantaged young people (7 – 17 years old) in Boronia who are at risk of disengaging from the community through a one-to-one mentoring program.
-Local volunteers will be engaged and trained as Mentors and paired with a young mentee, with the purpose of building positive connections by partaking in a range of relationship building activities.
+The program supported disadvantaged young people (7 – 17 years old) in Boronia who are at risk of disengaging from the community through a one-to-one mentoring program.
+Local volunteers were engaged and trained as Mentors and paired with a young mentee, with the purpose of building positive connections by partaking in a range of relationship building activities.

 By providing positive adult role models, the program will assist in addressing the impacts of the COVID-19 pandemic, including reducing social isolation in youth; helping to build a stronger, more inclusive community; and improving disengaged youth's chance of remaining in school and giving back to their community.

-The Suburban Revitalisation program is providing $50,000 in funding for the project and will be completed in late 2022.
-The project is being delivered in partnership with Big Brothers Big Sisters Australia.
+The Suburban Revitalisation program provided $50,000 in funding for the project, which has now been completed.
+The project was delivered in partnership with Big Brothers Big Sisters Australia.

 This project will deliver upgrades to the “look” of the Eastern Access Community Health (EACH) Boronia Road building in Boronia, through the addition of a community garden space and 24/7 food pantry, more windows to allow ‘eyes on the street’ and more amenity and natural light, as well as improved facades through the use of natural materials.
 Not only will this make the building more welcoming, but it will also solidify the EACH Boronia facility’s role as a community hub and support further informal and formal engagement with the local community.

-The Suburban Revitalisation program is providing $100,000 in funding for the project and will be completed in late 2022.
+The Suburban Revitalisation program is providing $100,000 in funding for the project, which is anticipated to be completed in mid-to-late 2023.
 The project is being delivered in partnership with EACH.

 A Wayfinding and Branding Strategy was developed to address issues with movement and connectivity in the Boronia Activity Centre.
 When implemented, the primary aim of the strategy will be to identify and encourage walking and cycling by displaying travel times and distances between key services and destinations.
 These works will improve connections, as well as encouraging and supporting active transit.

-The Suburban Revitalisation program provided $60,000 in funding for the project which was completed September 2022.
+The Suburban Revitalisation program provided $60,000 in funding for the project, which has now been completed.
 The project was delivered in partnership with Knox City Council.

 The project delivered a range of peer-support programs for neurodiverse young people and their families/carers, in partnership with Swinburne University and local Boronia businesses.
 Benefits include local business revitalisation and community development, as well as participation and capacity building for neurodiverse young people and their families/carers.

-The Suburban Revitalisation program provided $32,809 in funding for the project which was completed in August 2022.
+The Suburban Revitalisation program provided $32,809 in funding for the project, which has now been completed.
 The project was delivered in partnership with Different Journeys.

-This program will deliver a community grant program allowing not-for-profit and community organisations located in Boronia to apply for grants of up to $5,000.
-Grants can go towards the purchase of small electric appliances or technical equipment needed to support community programs and contribute to Boronia's ongoing revitalisation.
+This program delivered a community grant program allowing 18 not-for-profit and community organisations located in Boronia to apply for grants of up to $5,000, towards the purchase of small electric appliances or technical equipment needed to support community programs and contribute to Boronia's ongoing revitalisation.

 Concept designs for the Green Spine Corridor along Genista Avenue, Chandler Road and part of Tormore Reserve will be developed.
 This work responds to a key priority in the Boronia Renewal Strategy and following the subsequent detailed design stage, will support the delivery of active transport connections and enhanced sustainable travel infrastructure for locals.

-The Suburban Revitalisation program is providing $120,000 in funding for the project was completed in May 2022.
+The Suburban Revitalisation program provided $120,000 in funding for the project, which has now been completed.
 The project was delivered in partnership with Knox City Council.

 Pop-up event spaces will be created at the Boronia Mall forecourt and 'Play Park 257' (257 Dorset Road), with a program of events over a number of weekends in April and May, including a series of activities for children and families.
 The project will activate public spaces, increase visitation and foster community involvement.

-The Suburban Revitalisation program provided $200,000 in funding for the project and Knox City Council delivered events throughout April and May 2022.
+The Suburban Revitalisation program provided $200,000 in funding for the project, which has now been completed.
+The project was delivered in partnership with Knox City Council.

 Two rounds of co-contribution grants of up to $5,000 to eligible local businesses to increase the visual appeal of their shopfronts.